 Faced with these twin perils, from home and abroad, Elizabeth I could simply have run away.
 Or she might have bluffed it out, saying “Everything is fine.
 England means England.
 I am the best ruler ever!
 A very stable genius!!”
 Instead, she chose to speak her authentic truth.

-Putting on armour (unheard of for a woman) she put herself in danger and rode “like some Amazonian empress” into the middle of her assembled army.
-There, with an escort of only six men and two page boys, at the mercy of several thousand heavily armed men, she spoke clearly and authentically what became her most famous words:
+Wearing armour (unheard of for a woman) she rode “like some Amazonian empress” into the middle of her assembled army.
+There, with an escort of only six men and two page boys, at the mercy of several thousand heavily armed troops, she spoke clearly and authentically what became her most famous words:

 “I know I have the body of a weak, feeble woman, but I have the heart and stomach of a king, and of a king of England too.”